felipeguilhermefs/diff/README.md

 ### Source code organization

-All source code, besides `Dockerfile`, `docker-compose.yaml` and `pom.xml` resides om `src` folder, which follows a DDD like structure.
-Real DDD structure felt much bloated for this simple case, but some separation is nice:
+All source code, besides `Dockerfile`, `docker-compose.yaml` and `pom.xml` resides on `src` folder, which follows a DDD-like structure.
+Real DDD structure felt much bloated for this simple case, but some inspiration was drawn:

 - `api` deals with classes that directly affects the API.
 Changes here could mean a `v2`
 - `domain` all logic and internal behaviour lives here.